 Tip 6.
 Don’t worry too much

-It’s common for sleep to go sideways when traveling, so just know that your amazing sleeper is going to test your boundaries on trips and take a few days to re-adjust when you get home.
+It’s common for sleep to go sideways when traveling, so just know that your amazing sleeper is going to test boundaries on trips and take a few days to re-adjust when you get home.
 Stick to your routine and remind them of why your family has healthy sleep habits.

 Remember that one of the great benefits of having a great sleeper is that you all have the energy to plan and implement fun trips and adventures!
 If your concerned about your little one’s sleep while traveling, I have a tune-up package focused on helping families get back on track after disruptions.